Physical Therapy Doctorate (DPTR)

 Typically Offered: Spring.

-First in a series of courses on professional development.
-Students will explore self and begin the journey of becoming a physical therapist, including personal and professional values and professional communication/ behaviors.
-Concepts of continuum of care and population health will be introduced.
-Requisite: DPT Program students only.
+This course is the first in a series of courses on professional development.
+Students will explore self and begin the journey of becoming a physical therapist.
+This course emphasizes reflecting on personal and professional values, examining professional communication behaviors, and developing foundational writing skills.

 Typically Offered: Summer.